The Underachievers: 2013–present: Cellar Door: Terminus Ut Exordium, Evermore: The Art of Duality and Renaissance

 On July 8, they announced that their upcoming project will be titled "Evermore - The Art of Duality", alongside an accompanying World Tour.
 The album's first single "Take Your Place" was released on July 10.
 The album was released on September 25, 2015.

 On February 23, 2016, the line up for hip hop artists at the 2016 Osheaga Music Festival were announced; the Underachievers were one of the acts.

 On May 15, 2016, The Underachievers released a mixtape titled It Happened In Flatbush.
 The mixtape was released after Issa Gold tweeted that he would release the mixtape if one of his tweets reached 5,000 retweets.
 Within a couple of hours, the mixtape was released on Soundcloud.

 On January 30, 2017, The Underachievers collaborated with House/Techno artist and DJ Barclay Crenshaw on the song titled "Artifacts".
 On Feb 3, 2017, The Underachievers released the first single "Gotham Nights" for their new studio album named Renaissance.
 On February 8, 2017, The Underachievers released the second single, "Cobra Clutch".
 On March 17, 2017, the single Final Destination was released.
 On March 27, 2017, The Underachievers released the third single "Head Right".
 The album Renaissance was released on May 19, 2017.

 Musical style and influence

 Their musical style is based around old school New York hip hop and psychedelic hip hop.
-Psychedelic drugs such as acid and shrooms have a significant effect on their musical style.
-Issa Gold credits Lupe Fiasco and Kanye West as his greatest musical influences, whereas AKTHESAVIOUR cites rappers from the 90's, such as Nas, as influences.
+Psychedelic drugs such as LSD and psilocybin mushrooms have a significant effect on their musical style.
+Issa Gold credits Lupe Fiasco and Kanye West as his greatest musical influences, whereas AK cites rappers from the 90's, such as Nas, as influences.
 The group also significantly listens to other genres of music, with Gold saying his favorite artist is John Mayer.

-Issa also includes artists like, Fleet Foxes, The Lumineers, Freddie Gibbs and more.
+Issa also includes artists like Fleet Foxes, The Lumineers, Freddie Gibbs and more.